By Keri Glassman, MS, RD

 Steel Cut Oats

-On the other less processed hand, lies steel cut oats.
-The same groats used to make rolled oats are instead chopped into two or three pieces rather than flattened, resulting in steel cut oats small, pin appearance.
+On the other (less processed) hand lies steel cut oats.
+The same groats used to make rolled oats are instead chopped into two or three pieces rather than flattened, resulting in steel cut oats’ small, pin-like appearance.

-So while they differ in size, shape, mouth feel, and rate at which they digest, when comparing whole rolled oats to whole steel cut, their nutritional value ends up being the same.
+So while they differ in size, shape, mouth feel, and rate at which they digest, when comparing steel cut oats vs. rolled oats, their nutritional value ends up being the same.